What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Place holes around sinks or shower drains, if they are close enough to prevent air pressure escaping as you plunge.
+- Fill in holes around sinks and shower drains if they’re close enough to stop the pressure of air from escape as you plunge.

-If plunging doesn’t work then try this alternative method - pour half a cup of baking soda and a teaspoon of vinegar inside the bathroom bowl.
-Allow the mixture to settle for around 15 minutes.
-It will fizz a bit then stop, pour hot water down (not overly hot) to flush out the obstruction.
+If plunging doesn’t work, try this next tactic - pour half a cup of baking soda and 1 cups of white vinegar to the toilet.
+Allow the mixture to settle for 15 to 20 minutes.
+It may fizz, and when it stops it will be poured down with hot water (not overly hot) to clear the blockage.

-If plunging, baking soda or vinegar methods have failed, then it is the right time to utilize a wire coat hanger, or plumbing snake.
-Straighten the coat hanger’s cord until you have a thin, long wire that has a hook that is bent on one side or to use the plumbing snake which is specifically designed for clearing drain blockages.
-Place the snake into the drain hole of your toilet and twist around, twist, push and pull till you experience resistance; there’s usually a blockage occurs.
-Try to break up any blockages with a back-andforth motion without causing damages in your drainpipe.
+If plunging, baking soda or vinegar methods have failed to clear the clog, then it’s the right time to utilize an electric coat hanger or plumbing snake.
+You can straighten out the coat hanger’s wire until you are left with a thin and long wire that has a hook that is bent on one side or it as a plumbing snake that was specially designed to clear drain blockages.
+Install the snake in your toilet drain hole and twist, turn, push and pull till you experience resistance. this is where the blockage typically occurs.
+Be gentle and try to break any obstructions using a back-and-forth movement without causing damages in the pipeline.

 Note:

-Step 6: Turn on the water supply and verify the result.
+Step 6: Switch on the water supply and verify the result

 Tools | Description |